GouniManikumar12/admesh-ui-sdk/STORYBOOK_GUIDE.md

 ## 🚀 Getting Started Checklist

 - [ ] Run `npm run storybook` to start the showcase
-- [ ] Explore the "Storybook Ad Formats" section
+- [ ] Explore the "AdMesh/Showcase" section
 - [ ] Try the interactive demos and comparisons
 - [ ] Test different citation styles and themes
 - [ ] Click on citations to see tracking in action